aws-samples/ams-self-service-reporting-aggregator/quicksight-examples/patch-details/README.md

 # Example Dashboard - Patch Details

 This readme file describes how to create a QuickSight Analysis to visualize AMS Patch Reports and gain useful insights about patch compliance in your organization.
-The dashboard can be built after deploying the Self Service Aggregator solution and creating a Data Source in Amazon QuickSight that connects to the
+The analysis can be deployed after deploying the Self Service Aggregator solution.
-`ams-report-aggregator-workgroup` in Amazon Athena.

 **N.B.
 Amazon QuickSight comes with additional charges, and may require you to enter into a subscription.
 You must, therefore, manually deploy the dashboard after considering QuickSight pricing [at this url](https://aws.amazon.com/quicksight/pricing/).**